MicrosoftDocs/fabric-docs/docs/real-time-intelligence/real-time-intelligence-consumption.md

 ---
-title: KQL Database consumption
+title: Event house and KQL Database consumption
-description: Learn how to KQL databases consume capacity units in Real-Time Intelligence. ms.reviewer: bwatts ms.author: yaschust
+description: Learn how event houses and KQL databases consume capacity units in Real-Time Intelligence. ms.reviewer: bwatts ms.author: shsagir
-author: YaelSchuster
+author: shsagir
 ms.topic: conceptual
 ms.custom:
   - ignite-2023
   - ignite-2023-fabric
 ms.date: 04/21/2024
-ms.search.form: KQL Database, Overview
+ms.search.form: Event house,KQL Database, Overview
 ---
-# KQL Database consumption
+# Event house and KQL Database consumption

-[KQL databases](create-database.md) operate on a fully managed Kusto engine.
-With a KQL database, you can expect available compute for your analytics within 5 to 10 seconds.
+[Event houses](create-eventhouse.md) and [KQL databases](create-database.md) operate on a fully managed Kusto engine.
+With a Event house or KQL database, you can expect available compute for your analytics within 5 to 10 seconds.
 The compute resources grow with your data analytic needs.
 This article explains compute usage reporting of the KQL databases in Microsoft Fabric, including [KustoUpTime](#kustouptime) and [storage](#monitor-onelake-storage).

 When you use a Fabric capacity, your usage charges appear in the Azure portal under your subscription in [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview).
 To understand your Fabric billing, visit [Understand your Azure bill on a Fabric capacity](../enterprise/azure-billing.md).